CodesBySanjay/Week2/README.md

 # 🧩 Week 02: Object-Oriented Programming in Java

 Welcome to **Week 2** of our Java journey!
-This week dives deep into the core principles of Object-Oriented Programming (OOP) — empowering you to design, build, and manage complex software with ease.
+This week dives deep into the core principles of Object-Oriented Programming (OOP) — empowering us to design, build, and manage complex software with ease.

 ---